luigimercurio/GEApplication/README.md

 # GEApplication

 ## Overview
 Google Earth plugin for Commercial Real Estate professionals.
 Will present information about any property in Miami-Dade County using a map-based interface

 ### Features
 **Property mapping:** All properties are mapped according to their GeoLocation information (i.e. Latitude / Longitude)

 **Color coding:** Properties are represented by colored pins, allowing the user to distinguish between condos / cooperatives and single-owner properties

-**Active information access:** Information is accesible py *"pushing"* a pin identifying the property and opens an *"information bubble"* within the Goggle Earth screen
+**Active information access:** Information is accesible py *"pushing"* a pin identifying the property and opens an *"information bubble"* within the Google Earth screen

 **Layered information access for condos/cooperatives:** When a condo/coop pin is pushed, a list of all individual parcels present in the condo/coop is presented, allowing easy access to each one of them

 **Multiple information sections:** Several clearly separated sections are present on the information bubbles:
 - General property information (address, folio number, ownership, land use, square footage, floors, units, etc.)